Fallout 76: Post-release

 In the weeks following release, Bethesda banned numerous players from the game for using mods and exploiting technical issues for various purposes.
 Such examples included duplicating in-game items, and gaining access to the game's developer room, an off-limits area created for testing purposes which contained copies of every item.
 Many of these players found that their accounts had been closed without warning, and were emailed by Bethesda asking them to write an essay explaining why cheating and using mod software was damaging to online video games.
 Bethesda's reaction received backlash from users as many felt they had been unfairly targeted for using mods to fix graphical or technical issues with the game, rather than with the intention to gain unfair advantages.

-Fallout 76's in-game currency also became affected by hackers due to the mass duplication of items, much of which were sold using unofficial methods outside of the game.
+Fallout 76's in-game currency became affected by hackers due to the mass duplication of items, much of which were sold using unofficial methods outside of the game.
 Various players took it upon themselves to combat item duplication by hunting down and killing any player-characters suspected of using them, despite a number being in fact innocent.
 Other examples of hacking were achieved in Fallout 76; for example, in December 2019 alone, users succeeded in incorporating numerous NPCs and objects into the game, some of which had been taken from Fallout 4.
 Later that same month, hackers managed to open other online players' inventories and steal hundreds of their items.
 While Bethesda took action to combat these, many users called on the publisher to implement more rigorous anti-cheat protection for the game and to be more forceful in banning the accounts of those caught hacking.

+Fallout 1st

-On October 23, 2019, Bethesda announced it would be selling a premium subscription service for Fallout 76, titled "Fallout 1st", priced at $12.99 per month or $99.99 per year.
+On October 23, 2019, Bethesda announced it would be selling a premium subscription service for Fallout 76, titled Fallout 1st, priced at $12.99 per month or $99.99 per year.
 The subscription allows payees to play the game in a private online server (either alone or in a group of up to seven people, who do not have to be subscribers).
 It also introduces new content such as a box allowing unlimited storage for crafting materials, a placeable fast travel system with supplementary supplies, 1650 atoms per month, and exclusive cosmetic items.
-The choice to release a subscription model for the game drew criticism and was considered an audacious move from Bethesda, particularity as content like private worlds had been requested before the game's launch by players but was instead now included behind a paywall.
+The choice to release a subscription model for the game drew criticism and was considered an audacious move from Bethesda, particularly as content like private worlds had been requested before the game's launch by players but was instead now included behind a paywall.
 Some noted that subscription services for exclusive content in full-priced games were being shunned in favor of other models.
 Kotaku contested the high price, writing how the base game, while having improved in time through new content following its poor launch, still suffered from various problems, and additionally was continuing to be sold for a discounted price at most retailers.